zorian-f/nd013-c1-vision-solution/README.md

 The Following conclusions can be drawn from a first look at the Pictures:

 * The pictues are resized to 640x640 and dirstored, they do not have the original aspcet Ratio.
-But that should not be a Problem for training.
+As we see further down, this resizing leads to a very big number of small Boundingboxes.
+I would therefore recommend to check wether the pretrained Modle can deal with small objects or not.
 * Ovaerall Picuterquality is good, sharp and good Lighting.

 ### Classdistribution analysis
 As an Additional EDA task i analysed the Classdistribution along all tfRecordfiles.
 I took 10 samples from each file and counted the occurrences of the different classes.
 Besides calculating the